-Paleohora Town, on the rugged south-west coast of Crete, is 75 kms from Chania town.
-Looking over the Libyan sea on a natural peninsular, the view to the east of the White Mountains coming down to the sea is sublime.
+Paleohora or Palaiochora or Παλαιόχωρα, on the rugged south-west coast of Crete, is 75 km from Chania.
+Looking over the Libyan sea on a natural peninsula, the view to the east of the White Mountains coming down to the sea is sublime.

-Paleohora Παλαιόχωρα is a very Cretan town with a population of 2200.
-Although it has terrific beaches and plenty of visitors in the summer, it retains its Greek rhythms.
+Παλαιόχωρα is a very Cretan village with a population of around 2,200 people.
+Although it has terrific beaches, windsurfing and walking and plenty of visitors in the summer, it retains its Greek rhythms.

-The history of Paleohora town shares the colourful history of Crete.
+The history of this village shares the colourful history of Crete.
 The old name was Selino Kastelli from the castle built in 1279 by the Venetians.
 In 1539 the Pirate Barbarossa conquered the castle and destroyed it.
-It still survives in ruins, it is interesting to explore it and the narrow Venetian streets.
+It still survives in ruins, it is interesting to explore and visit the narrow Venetian streets.

 Windsurfing conditions are excellent on the bay and many visitors come for a windsurfing holiday.